 We have not assigned an uncertainty range to each scale point e.g. a score of 1 being equivalent to an uncertainty of <10%.
 Considerable work would be needed to quantify all the grids sufficiently accurately.
-In the future, we are considering quoting the uncertainty that would be typical for e.g. capacity, production or emissions data, which would accompany the information in Table 5.1 and this would provide at least an indication of the underlying uncertainty in the data used for the gridded data.
+In the future, we are considering quoting the uncertainty of spatially disaggregating the emissions based on information such as e.g. activity data, fuel consumption or emissions.
+This would accompany the information in Table 5.1 and this would provide at least an indication of the underlying uncertainty in the data used for the gridded data.